-C- DRWG2000 Interpretive Drawing 3 or C- PNTG2000 Painting 3 or C- PRNT2000 Printmaking and Photo Based Methods 3 or C- SCUL2000 Sculpture 3
+C- DRWG2000 Interpretive Drawing 3 or C- PNTG2000 Painting 3 or C- PRNT2000 Printmaking and Photo Based Methods 3 or C- SCUL2000 Sculpture 3 assist with expressive interpretation.
+There will be occasional group critiques and outof-class assignments.

 In this studio course students develop observational and expressive drawing skills through the study of still-life, landscape, portraiture and the human figure.
 Different media are incorporated in the sequence of exercises, emphasising traditional skill building techniques.